Skip to main content

 What the Covenant Companion Does Over These Thirty Days

-- —She prays.
-Not for him to become what she wanted.
-For him to become what God is making.
+• She prays.
+Not for him to become what she wanted him to be.
+For him to become what God is making him to be.
 There is a difference.
 The first prayer competes with the Father.
 The second cooperates with Him.

 A Word to the Man